-Press the power button on the front panel of the TL1100 Tape Library to power it up or down.
-Powering up can take a few minutes.
+Press the power button on the front panel of the TL1200/TL1400 Tape Library to power it up or down.
+Powering up can take a few minutes because it includes scanning the inventory and configuration (e.g. how many and what type of drives are installed)